 Skating and snacking in Montréal: our top picks

 Come wintertime, Montréal parks and public spaces are home a veritable treasure trove of ice rinks.
-Skaters young and old can stretch their legs and get a lungful of fresh air on frozen or refrigerated ponds or trails around the city.
-Once your cheeks are rosy and your tummy is growling, why not reward yourself with a gourmet bite to eat?
+Come stretch your legs and get a lungful of fresh air on frozen or refrigerated ponds or trails around the city.
+And once your cheeks are rosy and your tummy is growling, why not reward yourself with a gourmet bite to eat?
 Here are some great spots that are perfect for an après-skate snack.
 Ready, set, glide!

 Esplanade Tranquille skating rink – Quartier des spectacles

 This free refrigerated skating rink will quickly become your favourite place this winter.
-Located in downtown Montréal, this outdoormarvel measures some 1,500 m2 of ice surface to comfortably welcome up to 400 skaters.
+Located in downtown Montréal, this outdoor marvel measures some 1,500 m2 of ice surface to comfortably welcome up to 400 skaters.
 What’s more, the ice is cleaned every 1.5 hours, making it one of the best outdoor ice surfaces in town!
+What’s more, the regional skating association, Patinage Montréal, offers weekly learn-to-skate classes should you want to perfect your technique, learn some new moves, or simply figure out how to stand up, glide or stop.
 Need equipment?
 The counter operated by Patin Patin at the Repaire in the pavilion offers rental services for skates, helmets, support frames and padlocks, and skate sharpening.

 - Café Tranquille, in the Grand Salon in the Esplanade Tranquille pavilion at the end of the rink, 1442 Clark Street